 Whether you’re searching for the perfect destination for a coffee and a chat, or a pit-stop to soothe those aching feet after a busy day in the city, Belfast’s coffee shops are second to none.
 Cafes are tucked into every street corner, including Starbucks.
 Enjoy the atmospheric The Dock Café, an honesty-box café with a focus on the community and all things local.
 Visit Belfast City Hall and enjoy a large cup of coffee and home baked treats at The Bobbin Café.

-Belfast is a city that takes pride in its array of local food producers, from local meats to artisan chocolates, not to mention a thriving craft beer and gin scene.
-Your first stop for all things local has to be Sawers, a family business with a well-known history of supplying meat, seafood, cheese and an array of local fare for over a century.
-If you’re in the mood for a tipple, then Belfast’s craft beer and gin scene is certain to have something to fit the bill, with Hilden craft beers and Jawbox Gin among our favourites.
+Belfast is a city that takes pride in its array of local producers, so if you’re in the mood for a tipple that tastes like Belfast, then the city’s craft beer and gin scene is certain to have something to fit the bill, with Hilden craft beers and Jawbox Gin among our favourites.

 With such a rich array of tasty treats on offer, its sometimes difficult to know where to start.
 If you’re in the mood for sampling the best of Northern Ireland, a food tour is the way to go.
 McComb’s offers foodie tours, allowing you to taste food and drink from all over Northern Ireland and meet the local producers we have to thank for it.
 Simply bring your appetite and they will take care of the rest!
 Or enjoy a four hour fun and food filled guided walk to some of the top food and drink spots in Belfast with Taste and Tour.